 The outcomes that we will strive to ensure all our pupils achieve are:

-Having fluent, legible and speedy handwriting that can be performed automatically, so that the attention of the brain is on the content of the writing..
+Having fluent, legible and speedy handwriting that can be performed automatically, so that the attention of the brain is on the content of the writing.

 Having the stamina and skills to write at length, with accurate spelling and punctuation.